 - Nature-employee bonuses and remuneration of directors and supervisors are treated as compensation expenses. - 2) Measurement and recognition-such bonuses to employees and remuneration to directors and supervisors are initially accrued based on management's estimate pursuant to the Articles of Incorporation of the Company.
 However, the Company's stockholders ultimately decide the amount and form of bonus (i.e., cash, stock or combination) at the stockholders' meeting held in the following year.
 Any difference between the amount initially accrued and actual amount of the bonuses approved by the stockholders is adjusted subsequently.
-If all or a portion of such bonuses and remuneration are in the form of shares, compensation expense is recognized at the fair value of the Company's stock price on the relevant grant date determined in accordance with FAS 123R which is not until after stockholders' approval in the following year. - d.
+If all or a portion of such bonuses and remuneration are in the form of shares, compensation expense is recognized at the fair value of the Company's stock price on the relevant grant date determined which is not until after stockholders' approval in the following year and subsequently remeasure to fair value until the settlement date in accordance with the share-based payments guidance. - d.
 Deferred income from prepaid phone cards

 Prior to incorporation and privatization, the Company was subject to the laws and regulations applicable to state-owned enterprises in Taiwan which differed from ROC GAAP as applicable to commercial companies.
 As such, revenue from selling prepaid phone cards was recognized at the time of sale by the Company.
 Upon incorporation, net assets greater than capital stock was credited as additional paid-in capital.
-Part of additional paid-in capital was from unearned revenues generated from prepaid cards as of that day.
-Upon privatization, unearned revenue generated from prepaid cards was deferred at the time of sale and recognized as revenue as consumed in accordance with ROC GAAP.
+Part of additional paid-in capital was from uncarned revenues generated from prepaid cards as of that day.
+Upon privatization, uncarned revenue generated from prepaid cards was deferred at the time of sale and recognized as revenue as consumed in accordance with ROC GAAP.